(Above: Stephen Hawking experiencing a zero-G environment in 2007. NASA Photo)

 Skeptical scientists often complain that all parapsychologists want to do is prove the existence of the human soul.
 Laying aside the fact that many parapsychologists actually don’t really care about that question, for those that do there is a perfect response available: “So what?”

 As for me, I think the evidence is strong enough.
-I look forward to a happy reunion with my mother, in whatever form that is when next we meet—and along with her, Gabi, John, Bill, and Rod (and all those who between then and now have also transitioned to the other side).
+I look forward to a happy reunion with my mother, in whatever form that is when next we meet—and along with her, Gabi, John, Bill, and Rod (and all those who between then and now will have also transitioned to the other side).

 Paul H. Smith is creator of the Remote Perception: Basic Operational Training home study course. . .